Unwitting Instigator of Doom

 - In the Soul Eater manga, most of the arc invading Arachne's castle started up when Kim was suspected of being a witch and a random, nameless DWMA agent decided to immediately arrest her by force instead of talking to her first like everyone else was planning.
 A bigger example would be Death attempting to 'free' himself from fear by creating Asura.
 Creating an Anthropomorphic Personification of unrelenting terror did not go well, as Death apparently made an entity that was a) equal to him in power and b) unlike his fellows eventually cannot be reasoned with.

-- In Girls Und Panzer, when Hana introduces her friends to her mother, Yukari mentions that she's in a different class from Hana, but they're doing tankery together.
+- In Girls und Panzer, when Hana introduces her friends to her mother, Yukari mentions that she's in a different class from Hana, but they're doing tankery together.
 Yukari doesn't know that Hana's mother doesn't know or approve of Hana doing so, and Hana's mother ends up fainting on the spot and later (temporarily) disowning her.
 Yukari apologizes to Hana for her role in this, but Hana doesn't hold it against her, feeling as though it's her own fault for not telling her mother.

-- In Jojos Bizarre Adventure, George Joestar I's well-intenioned adoption of Dio Brando leads to his death, his son's death, his grandson's death, the deaths of countless others, and nearly causes the end of the entire universe.
+- In Jojos Bizarre Adventure, George Joestar I's well-intentioned adoption of Dio Brando leads to his death, his son's death, his grandson's death, the deaths of countless others, and nearly causes the end of the entire universe.

 - In an issue of one of the Ultimate Marvel comics, Captain America told Spider-Man that he was not ready to be a hero and that he did not deserve to wear the costume.
 Spidey's determination to prove the Cap wrong is what leads to his untimely death.